 And worst of all - the first generation Qualcomm Snapdragon X50 modem it was based on was a technological dead-end - destined to be quickly obsolete and incompatible with much of AT&T's future planned 5G technologies.

 Basically - the MR5000 was best thought of as a proof of concept to win AT&T some bragging rights.

 But the M5 is an entirely different beast.

-Most importantly - it is based on the Qualcomm Snapdragon X55, a second generation 5G modem chipset that at last promises to make 5G practical by enabling connections to both extremely fast and short range mmWave 5G bands (AT&T now calls this 5G+), and slower but much longer ranger sub-6GHz 5G bands.
+Most importantly - it is based on the Qualcomm Snapdragon X55, a second-generation 5G modem chipset that at last promises to make 5G practical by enabling connections to both extremely fast and short-range mmWave 5G bands (AT&T now calls this 5G+), and slower but much longer ranger sub-6GHz 5G bands.

-The X55 will also support dynamic spectrum sharing - allowing 4G and 5G technologies to co-exists on the same frequency bands, allowing for a faster rollout of 5G coverage nationwide.
+The X55 will also support dynamic spectrum sharing - allowing 4G and 5G technologies to co-exist on the same frequency bands, allowing for a faster rollout of 5G coverage nationwide.
 And when there is no 5G coverage to be found - the M5 will support the latest Cat-22 LTE technology, theoretically capable of well over gigabit speeds in fully developed LTE areas.

 Netgear is claiming the M5 will have enough horsepower to enable peak theoretical 5G downlink speeds of "Close to 4Gbps" - though it will undoubtedly take a long time for cellular networks to evolve to support this level of performance.

 The other exciting new feature included in the Nighthawk M5 is support for Wi-Fi 6, the next evolution of the Wi-Fi standard more technically known as 802.11ax.